vmikk/phylonext_manual/docs/index.md

 1. Filtering of GBIF species occurrences for various taxonomic clades and geographic areas
 2. Removal of non-terrestrial records and spatial outliers (using density-based clustering)
-3. Preparation of phylogenetic tree (currently, only pre-constructed phylogenetic trees are available; with the update of OToL, phylogenetic trees will be downloaded automatically using API) and name-matching with GBIF species keys
+3. Preparation of phylogenetic tree (using pre-constructed phylogenetic tree provided by user or phylogenetic tree can be downloaded automatically using API) and name-matching with GBIF species keys
 4. Spatial binning of species occurrences using Uber’s H3 system (hexagonal hierarchical spatial index)
 5. Estimation of phylogenetic diversity and endemism indices using [Biodiverse program](https://shawnlaffan.github.io/biodiverse/)
 6. Visualization of the obtained results